Paregoric

-Paregoric, or camphorated tincture of opium, also known as tinctura opii camphorata, is a traditional patent medicine known for its antidiarrheal, antitussive, and analgesic properties.
+Paregoric, or camphorated tincture of opium, also known as tinctura opii camphorata, is a patent medicine known for its antidiarrheal, antitussive, and analgesic properties.

 According to Goodman and Gilman's 1965 edition, "Paregoric is a 4% opium tincture in which there is also benzoic acid, camphor, and anise oil. ...
 Paregoric by tradition is used especially for children."

-The term "paregoric" has also been used for boiled sweets which contained the substance, in particular the Army & Navy brand.
+The term paregoric, which comes from Ancient Greek παρηγορικός parēgorikós "soothing", has also been used for boiled sweets which contained the substance, in particular the Army & Navy brand.

 Properties

 In 1944, two clinicians who evaluated the expectorant action of paregoric, concluded:

 The survival of paregoric through the centuries, and particularly through recent critical decades, is probably due to keen clinical observation and stubborn adherence to the clinical deduction that paregoric is useful in certain types of cough.

 History

 In the very early 18th century, Jakob Le Mort (1650–1718), a professor of chemistry at Leiden University, prepared an elixir for asthma and called it "paregoric".
 The word "paregoric" comes from the Greek word "paregoricon" which was originally applied to oratory – to speak, but, more accurately, talk over, soothe, and finally came to have the same meaning as "anodyne".

-Le Mort's elixir, consisting of "honey, licorice, flowers of Benjamin, and opium, camphor, oil of aniseed, salt of tartar and spirit of wine," was listed as "Elixir Asthmaticum" in the London Pharmacopoeia of 1721.
+Le Mort's elixir, consisting of "honey, licorice, flowers of Benjamin, and opium, camphor, oil of aniseed, salt of tartar and spirit of wine", appears as "Elixir Asthmaticum" in the London Pharmacopoeia of 1721.
 Its ingredients were assembled according to the humoral theory of the time.
 Paregoric was used in various formulations for hundreds of years.

 Paregoric was a household remedy in the 18th and 19th centuries when it was widely used to control diarrhea in adults and children, as an expectorant and cough medicine, to calm fretful children, and to rub on the gums to counteract the pain from teething.
+In a memoir of life in Mississippi after the American Civil War, one woman recalled, "I wonder how any of us grew up, the drinking water of the village was so contaminated...All the family was subject to violent attacks of stomach and intestinal trouble.
+These were called cramp colic, cholera, morbus flux, etc., and no one ever dreamed of connecting them with the drinking supply.
+My father had a medicine chest filled with paregoric, Jamaica ginger and cholera mixture, which he dispersed freely."

 A formula for paregoric from Dr. Chase's Recipes (1865):